-Another option is to take the ONLINE Mindfulness-Based Stress Reduction course (produced by JKZ’s Center) – from the convenience of your own home and at your schedule!
+Another option is to take the ONLINE Mindfulness-Based Stress Reduction course (produced by JKZ’s Center) – from the convenience of your own home!
+To date, more than 20,000 patients have completed the MBSR program at UMass, which they now offer LIVE-Online as well.
+Worldwide, there are more than 740 MBSR programs in hospitals, clinics, and at free-standing programs serving the needs of tens of thousands of people on six continents.
 Also, you can experience MBSR online – FREE of charge.
-To date, more than 20,000 patients have completed the MBSR program at UMass.
-Worldwide, there are more than 740 MBSR programs in hospitals, clinics, and at free-standing programs serving the needs of tens of thousands of people on six continents.

 Another option is to try out Headspace, a computer-based (or an app for the phone) program that walks you through mindfulness – easily/briefly.
 It’s free.
 Many people find it a helpful way to get started, especially to see what it’s like before trying out the MBSR course.